laxuanlinh/thoughtmachine/vault_pro.md

   - During installation or upgrade by `Kafka topic manager`
   - During integration with external services as part of calling the Postings API by the `Kafka topic manager`
   - Client can create topics manually using `Kafka topic manager`
-- When creating topics manually using Kafka topic manager, there are 2 ways:
+- When creating topics manually using `Kafka topic manager`, there are 2 ways:
   - If the new topic belongs to an existing service, then just add the new topic to the existing `.proto` file, inside `/vault/infrastructure/topics` of the repo
   - If the new topic is the `first topic` of a `new service` then create a new `.proto` file, we should create a new folder within service's namespace and put the file there.
 Use the `topics()` definition to generate 2 build rules, 1 is to validate topic properties and 2 is the `.proto_library`.
 The `.proto_library` needs to be added to the dependencies within `//vault/infrastructure/topicadmin/common_topic_manager:generate_topics_file`
+- `Kafka topic manager` can `reconcile` with topics by going through the `.proto` files but `ACL` (Access Control List) has to be enabled
 - The topic names should follow the convention that indicates
   - Product/domain of the service
   - Type of API (internal or public)